Christmas Activities For Kids

 • Older kids: use pattern block shapes and have your child hunt for the shapes to build the picture they are working on

-Pro Tip: If your child struggles, try some of the other tactile perception activities on my site for additional practice
+Pro Tip: If your child struggles, try some of the other tactile discrimination activities on my site for additional practice.

-• Add 2 teaspoons of cinnamon to your homemade playdough recipe.
+• Add 2 teaspoons of cinnamon to your homemade playdough recipe for some aromatic play.

-• Have your child knead dough for your Christmas treats – kneading provides calming proprioceptive input.
+• Have your child knead dough for your baked Christmas treats – kneading provides calming proprioceptive input.

 Back to Top